lnyemba/jx/README.md

 In addition we tried to mildly specify preconditions for executions of functions

 <b>rpc.js</b>:
+This file is designed to handle http requests post, get, put of data and submitting form data as well as uploading of files.
+The interface we have chosen is intended to be simple:
+<b>HttpClient.instance</b> Creates an instance of an httpclient
+<b>httpclient.get</b>(:url,:callback)
+ The object's member performs an http call with GET method and a callback method

 <b>utils.js</b>:
 Implementation of miscellaneous utilities commonly used, These functions are reusable and simple: